rubysg/singapore/README.md

 This [bad boy](http://www.iec.ch/worldplugs/typeG.htm) (Type G, BS 1363 UK, 230-240V).

-Sometimes you can force the two prong [European Type C](http://www.iec.ch/worldplugs/typeC.htm) into the socket, but it involves shoving a metal fork into the third hole, so I tend to avoid using this one.
+Sometimes you can force the two prong [European Type C](http://www.iec.ch/worldplugs/typeC.htm) into the socket, but it involves shoving a something small and non-metallic into the third hole, so I tend to avoid using this one.

 ## Free WiFi